memiah/crison/README.md

 Where structural markup is not so good on forms we can select over a sequence of attributes to try to guarantee uniqueness.
-Oh and we can combine filling with submitting (the last item in the array will indicates the submit element):
+Oh and we can combine filling with submitting (the last item in the array indicates the submit element):
 ```
 {:fill-submit!
  [{:text!
 "MySearchTerm1" :tag :input :placeholder "Enter your searchterm 1"}